0xDBFB7/fluorescence_photon_counting/README.md

 Thin-film dielectric filters also age; ThorLabs considers filters to have a lifetime of 2 years.

+Noncollimated light, the the band of a dielectric interference bandpass filter shifts = $488 * (sqrt(1-(sin(45 deg)/2.08)^2)) = 458$; it only
+shortens in wavelength.
+This would be a problem for the emission filter, except we're using a colored-glass filter for that side.

 Since the LEDs and flurophore emissions are not naturally collimated, this poses a little bit of an issue.
 The microscope objective seems to provide sufficient collimation for the emission filter.